 Paddington

-If you fly into Heathrow, the quickest route into London is the Heathrow Express.
-However, this brings you to Paddington station, which is not within the most central part of London.
-Staying here can still be a good bet if you want to limit your luggage hauling as much as possible.
+Staying here is a good bet if you want to limit your luggage hauling as much as possible.
 You’ll only need to navigate the streets between Paddington and your hotel.

 Paddington is also a major station with connections to several Tube lines.
-The beautiful new Elizabeth line stops here, so you could hop on and be near Covent Garden at Tottenham Road Station in under 10 minutes.
+The beautiful new Elizabeth line also stops here, so you could hop on and be near Covent Garden at Tottenham Road Station in under 10 minutes.

 South Kensington

 If you’re coming to London with museums high on your wishlist, South Kensington will put you right on the doorstep of Museum Row.
-This area includes the famous Natural History Museum and the V&A. For everything other than these museums, you’ll be traveling a bit further.

 How Much Does it Cost to Stay in London?